+(D.20)

 (4) If the number of tests is limited (say n < 100) an allowance should be made in the distribution of Δ for statistical uncertainties.
 Then, the distribution should be considered as a central t-distribution with the parameters , VΔ and n.

 (5) In the case of (4) above, the characteristic resistance rk should be obtained from Formulae (D.21) to (D.26):